 Surachai was arrested in the early morning hours of 22 February 2011 in Nonthaburi and taken to police cells to be charged on lese majeste for a speech he gave in December 2010.
 The Criminal Court approved a police request to remand Surachai until 5 March.
 He is charged with lese majeste for his public speech on 18 December 2010 during a red-shirt event “The 2nd Eye Opening Talk” at the Imperial Mall Lad Phrao.

-It is reported in Prachatai that “Surachai said that when the police approached to arrest him, a small skirmish occurred as he thought that he was under attack.”
+Prachatai reported in that “Surachai said that when the police approached to arrest him, a small skirmish occurred as he thought that he was under attack.”
 He adds: “I’ve never experienced an arrest like this.
 In fact, they could just make a phone call, and I’ll show up, because I’m already prepared…”.
 He added that he was prepared because “he had been informed that the arrest warrant had been issued since January, but no summons had been delivered.
 He had received a summons concerning another lèse majesté case in Chiang Mai, but it had been cancelled as, he thought, the Department of Special Investigation had taken over all his cases.”

-As has been reported elsewhere, Surachai “said that he had been prepared to fight the case and probably a few more.
+Surachai “said that he had been prepared to fight the case and probably a few more.
 He will not just fight for his release.
 He will neither confess nor deny the charges, but will fight for changes, including abolition of Section 112 of the Criminal Code which deals with lèse majesté.”

 He added that he was not worried about bail because he will fight for change: “I want to make changes.
 I want to send a signal to those high above that the current crisis of faith in the high institutions is very strong.
 A civil war will occur if this government is still allowed to stay.
 It has been looming since the events at Ratchaprasong.
 If things are allowed to go on this way, it will certainly become like what’s happening in the Middle East.
 So it doesn’t matter if I am released or not, but today Thailand has to change.
 Those high above must find a way out of the country’s problems…”.
 He refused to give any “evidence to the police.”

 Surachai was refused bail several times.
 This process of refusing bail led to Surachai taking a strategic decision to plead guilty.
-However, he maintains that he did not defame as alleged.
+However, he maintained that he did not defame as alleged.
 In January 2012, he stuck to this plan, pleading guilty on three charges from Chiang Mai and Bangkok in 2010.
 He has decided to fight a fourth charge stemming from the late 2008 speech.

-On 28 February 2012, incarcerated but unbowed, and almost a year after his arrest and jailing, 71 year-old Surachai was sentenced to 15 years in jail for speeches made in late 2010.
+On 28 February 2012, incarcerated but unbowed, and a year after his arrest and jailing, 71 year-old Surachai was sentenced to 15 years in jail for speeches made in late 2010.
 This was halved for his guilty plea.

 The court, as is common in lese majeste cases, was reportedly exceptionally biased in sentencing, mentioning events from many years in the past that are highly disputed, and related to a previous case where Surachai was jailed for several years before being pardoned.
 This was unsurprisingly as the judges in the case led by the notorious Chanathip Muanpawong who, late in 2011, convicted Ampol Tangnopakul to 20 years and Darunee Charnchoensilpakul to 15 years on lese majeste charges.